rosflight/rosflight_firmware/docs/user-guide/parameter-configuration.md

 rosservice call /param_save_to_file ~/parameters.yml
 ```

 Parameters are saved in YAML format.
 You must also specify the absolute file name of where you would like your parameters to be saved.
-The current active set of parameters will be saved, regardless of what is in the non-volatile memory.
+The current active set of parameters will be saved, regardless of what is saved in non-volatile memory on the flight controller.

 Now, let's say we want to re-load this parameter file
 ```